-Whether you are considering a rowing machine vs elliptical machine or using a combination rowing machine as cardio, you are sure to burn calories and increase your physical fitness.
-Using a rowing or elliptical machine means that you are getting a great cardio workout without putting the pressure on your joints that comes with treadmills and other exercise machines.
+When considering a rowing machine vs elliptical machine, remember that with a combination rowing machine, you’re sure to burn calories, tone muscles, and increase your physical fitness.
+Using a rowing or elliptical machine means that you’re getting a great cardio workout without putting the pressure on your joints that comes with treadmills and other exercise machines.

 Research has shown that rowers and elliptical machines lead the pack when it comes to the best machines for a cardio workout.
 Vs. treadmills, they easily win since treadmills are known to cause shin splints or even worse injuries like stress fractures.
-While injuries are not impossible on a rower or elliptical, they are less likely because the machines run in a smooth motion, without causing you to lift up and put down your feet step after step, which can cause a repetitive motion injury.
+While injuries are not impossible on a rower or elliptical, they are less likely because the machines run in a smooth motion, don’t require you to lift up and put down your feet step after step, which can cause a repetitive motion injury.

-In general, total body cardio workouts are known to improve a lot of different aspects of your health:
+In general, total body cardio workouts improve a lot of different aspects of your health:

 - Improved circulation reduces the risk of heart problems